-When inserting take care that it is held as close as possible to a 90 $^{\circ}$ angle to the rear wall of the device.
-Use the green PCB, which you can recognize on the open slot as, as guide.
+When inserting take care that it's held as close as possible to a 90 ° angle to the rear wall of the device.
+Use the green PCB, which you can recognize on the open slot as guide.
 At the end is a socket for the module.

-On the underside of the module are two plastic nibs which must click into the green PCB so that the module is properly aligned on the rear wall of the device.
+On the bottom side of the module are two plastic nibs which must click into the green PCB so that the module is properly aligned on the rear wall of the device.
+RS32